Can a Power of Attorney Withdraw Money After Death in New York?

 • Funeral and burial expenses.

-• Medical bills from the deceased's last illness.
+• Medical bills from the decedent's last illness.

-• Necessary maintenance and insurance on the deceased's residence to prevent damage or loss.
+• Necessary maintenance and insurance on the decedent's residence to prevent loss.

 Attorney Albert Goodwin